 Courts tend to believe that breathalyzer results are accurate.
 The prosecution will rely on those results to build their case against you.
 We can use this to our advantage.
 At Hart Powell, S.C., our DUI/OWI defense attorneys will dispute this evidence.
 Breathalyzers are often inaccurate devices in recording BAC levels.
 Some common problems related to breathalyzer tests include the following:

 A gap between the time the officer pulled you over and administered the breathalyzer test could be a defense.
 Alcohol takes time to enter the bloodstream through the digestive tract.
-WHEN THE OFFICER PULLED YOU OVER, your BAC level may have been at the legal limit.
+When the police officer pulled you over, your blood alcohol concentration level may have been at the legal limit.
 But 20 or 30 minutes later, when the officer performed the test, you were above the legal BAC level.
 If this is the case, your BAC level would not be proof of drunk driving.

 A DUI/OWI conviction can impair your personal and professional reputation.
 If you believe, for any reason, that the results of your breathalyzer test were inaccurate, contact Hart Powell, S.C. at once.
 Our seasoned DUI/OWI defense attorneys can dispute the breathalyzer results and tell you the best way to proceed with your case.
 With the proper representation, you may be able to get the charges dropped altogether.